KarGlab/SQLServer/README.md

 # SQLServer
-Some of my databases course projects
+Some of my databases course projects.
+This includes:
+- creating a database from scratch
+- some querys based on a microsofts Northwind sample database